Accident Guide in Wisconsin

 If someone is injured, you must provide "reasonable assistance," meaning either calling for help or taking the injured to receive help.

 An investigating officer will file an accident report for you.
-However, if a law enforcement officer is unable to complete the report, you'll need to fill out the report within 10 days of the accident.
+However, if a law enforcement officer is unable to complete the report, you'll need to fill out the Driver Report of Accident Online.

 You're backing out of a parking space and, darn that astigmatism, you put a dent into the front fender of some poor soul's vehicle.